Murder of Kerrick Majors: Scheduled execution of Donald Middlebrooks

-On September 20, 2019, Tennessee filed a motion to set an execution date for Middlebrooks as he had run out of appeals.
+On September 20, 2019, Tennessee, which had resumed executions in 2018 after not carrying any out since 2009, filed a motion to set an execution date for Middlebrooks as he had run out of appeals.
 On December 30, Middlebrooks filed a response opposing the motion and asked for a certificate of commutation.
 The Court's consideration of both the motion and response was delayed due to the COVID-19 pandemic.

 In November 2020, Middlebrooks tested positive for COVID-19.
 Following his positive result, the unit that housed Tennessee's death row prisoners was put on lockdown.

 In February 2022, Middlebrooks' request for a certificate of commutation was denied.
 On February 20, the Court allowed the execution to be scheduled.
 His execution was scheduled for December 8, 2022.

 On May 2, 2022, Governor Bill Lee issued temporary reprieves to Middlebrooks and four other Tennessee death row inmates who had been scheduled for execution in 2022.
 Lee issued the reprieves after discovering that the state had failed to properly test the lethal injection drugs that were set to be used in the execution of Oscar Franklin Smith in April.
 Lee opened an investigation into why the error had occurred.
 He also suspended all executions for the remainder of 2022 to allow time for the review and corrective action to be put in place.
+By end 2024, the Tennessee Department of Correction had developed a new lethal injection protocol, allowing the authorities to deploy a single drug combination with pentobarbital to conduct lethal injection executions, paving the way to restart executions in the near future.